Dick Manning

-Dick Manning (born Samuel Medoff (Самуил Медов), June 12, 1912 – April 11, 1991) was a Russian-born American songwriter, best known for his many collaborations with Al Hoffman.
+Dick Manning (born Samuel Medoff (Самуил Медов), June 12, 1912 – April 11, 1991) was a Russian-American songwriter, best known for his many collaborations with Al Hoffman.
 Manning composed the first full-length musical to be broadcast on television.
 The Boys From Boise aired on the DuMont Television Network in 1944.

 Early years

-Manning was born in Gomel, Russian Empire, and came to the United States with his family when he was six years old.
+Manning was born in Gomel, Russian Empire, to a Jewish family, and came to the United States with his family when he was six years old.
 He studied at the Juilliard School of Music.
 Manning changed his name from Medoff in 1948, although he continued also to play and record in Yiddish under his birth name.

 Yiddish swing

 In the early 1940s, he had a radio show on WHN radio in New York called Sam Medoff and His Yiddish Swing Orchestra; he performed with his band, "The Yiddish Swingtet".
 Manning and the band were also regulars on "Yiddish Melodies in Swing", which was also broadcast on WHN.
 The 15 minute weekly radio show, which blended traditional Yiddish folk music with swing and jazz, got its start on the station in 1938.
 Medoff and the Swingtet were hired to give a new twist to the traditional songs, as well as introduce new popular songs performed in Yiddish.
 The Barry Sisters (Claire and Merna) were the vocalists for the program.
 The radio show was originally done live at the Lowes State Theatre every Sunday at 1PM; it aired until 1955.
 Medoff also played piano and organ for Yiddish crooner Seymour Rexite's radio show.